 Network providers have agreed to accept payment from our plan for covered services as payment in full.

 Definition of network pharmacies

-- Network pharmacies are pharmacies (drug stores) that have agreed to fill prescriptions for our plan members.
-Use the Provider and Pharmacy Directory to find the network pharmacy you want to use. - Except during an emergency, you must fill your prescriptions at one of our network pharmacies if you want our plan to help you pay for them.
+Network pharmacies are pharmacies (drug stores) that have agreed to fill prescriptions for our plan members.
+Use the Provider and Pharmacy Directory to find the network pharmacy you want to use.